See also Process Alphabet

-- Iterative - Scrum and XP guidance about iteration should be complemented with DA guidance for practices and others.
+- Iterative - Scrum and XP guidance about iteration should be complemented with DA guidance for practice selection.

 - Lean – Scrum does not support Lean life-cycles, while XP needs some adjustments.
-DA provide guidance about delivering software in this way.
+DA provides guidance about delivering software in this way.

 - Exploratory Startup life-cycle (e.g. new product)

 - Use DA explicit guidance about this life-cycle and about MVP (Minimum Viable Product)

 - XP case – start from XP product life-cycle that have an “exploratory” stage